Skip to content

 These components behave differently in the forensic laboratory.
 The binder is the primary target for Fourier-transform infrared microspectroscopy (FTIR) and pyrolysis gas chromatography-mass spectrometry (Py-GC-MS), because it produces the most diagnostic polymer fingerprint.
 Pigments and extenders respond best to Raman microspectroscopy and scanning electron microscopy with energy-dispersive X-ray spectroscopy (SEM-EDS), which can differentiate TiO2 rutile from anatase, identify iron-oxide pigments by their characteristic oxide ratios, and map elemental distribution across a cross-section.
 Understanding what each component is, and why it is there, is the prerequisite for designing a rational analytical sequence and for interpreting the spectra that come back from the instruments.

 The architecture of the complete paint system matters as much as the chemistry of any individual component.
 Automotive OEM paint, the class most frequently encountered in hit-and-run casework, is applied in a precise four-layer sequence at the vehicle assembly plant: an electrocoat (e-coat) corrosion primer, a surface primer, a pigmented basecoat, and a clearcoat.
 Each layer has a distinct chemistry, and the sequence and thickness of those layers are as individuating as the chemistry itself.
 A fragment carrying all four layers in the correct order, with the correct thicknesses, from a specific colour line of a specific manufacturer, is powerful physical evidence.
-This topic builds the chemical and physical vocabulary that makes that argument possible in court.
+This topic establishes the chemical and physical vocabulary that supports that argument in casework and in court.
+The techniques used to examine those layers, cross-section microscopy, FTIR, Raman, and Py-GC-MS, are covered in the paint layer examination topic.
+For elemental mapping of individual layers by SEM-EDS, the instrument principles are in the electron microscopy topic.
+The comparison workflow and PDQ/EUCAP database context that converts layer chemistry into a source attribution are in the paint databases and comparison casework topic.

 Every paint formulation, from a tin of household emulsion to a factory-applied automotive basecoat, contains the same four functional classes of ingredient.
 The proportions shift enormously across paint types, but the function of each class is constant.